OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 - **Verify parent group relationships**: If you're using group inheritance, make sure that the parent-child relationships are set up correctly and don't contain any circular references.
 - **Review data storage**: Oxide stores permissions data using ProtoBuf serialization in the `oxide.users` and `oxide.groups` files.
 If you suspect data corruption, you might need to manually edit or delete these files (after making backups).

-Remember, replace `[username]` with the username of the player you are investigating.

 ## Advanced Features

 ### User Data Validation
-Oxide now includes a validation system for user IDs to ensure that invalid or obsolete entries don't accumulate in the permissions database.
+Oxide includes a validation system for user IDs to ensure that invalid or obsolete entries don't accumulate in the permissions database.
 Server administrators can customize validation rules through extensions, and the system will automatically clean up invalid entries.

 ### Export and Import
 You can export your permissions to JSON format using the `oxide.export` command, which creates separate files for groups and users.
 This is useful for backup purposes or transferring permission settings between servers.

+### Command Shortcuts
+The same commands are also available with the "o." prefix (ex. "o.grant").

 ## Conclusion

-Understanding and effectively managing Oxide permissions is crucial for the smooth operation of your Rust server.
+Understanding and effectively managing Oxide permissions is crucial for the smooth operation of your game server.
 With the knowledge you've gained from this guide, you should be equipped to handle any permissions setup your server needs.

+Permissions give you a fantastic way to manage staff without worrying about them abusing powers from the game's admin functionality (such as flight, noclip, super speed, etc.) so they can still enjoy the game but also help monitor your server at the same time.

 Remember to stay in the loop with new plugins, as they may introduce new permissions.
 Staying on top of this will help ensure your users have the best possible experience on your server.